Durud1/Disease-Prediction-using-Macine-Learning/README.md

 The power of ensemble methods in boosting accuracy.

-🔮 Future Improvements

-Add severity and duration of symptoms for better predictions.

-Deploy as a web app (Flask/Streamlit) for interactive use.

-Extend dataset for real-world clinical accuracy.

 💡 This project is a great demonstration of ML in healthcare applications, showing how different algorithms can be combined to build more reliable systems.